eric-s-raymond/aicodeguide/README.md

 - [Vibe Coding 101 with Replit](https://www.deeplearning.ai/short-courses/vibe-coding-101-with-replit/)

-## 2. How I prompt for coding? a.k.a how to vibe code well?
+## 2. TL;DR How I prompt for coding? a.k.a how to vibe code well?

 After you installed and played with those tools a bit, you'll notice they will hallucinate, enter in endless cycles of trying to fix a possible error, etc.